Tools for Giving in a Will

 You can add to your fund at the Foundation – or even establish new funds – later as a component in your will.
 Those gifts might include assets such as cash, bonds, IRAs, realized insurance policies, appreciated stock, and income-producing tools like charitable gift annuities.

 Your assets will flow directly into the charitable funds you designate.

 And, as always, we are happy to work with you and your professional advisor, free of charge to both of you.

 Bequest by Will or Trust

-When you make plans for a gift to Richland County Foundation through your estate let us know so you can become a member of the Legacy Society.
-A bequest to Richland County Foundation can be easily made through a simple designation in a will or trust to establish a fund or add to an existing fund.
+When you make plans for a gift to Richland County Foundation through your will let us know so you can become a member of the Legacy Society.
+A gift to Richland County Foundation can easily be made through a simple designation in a will or trust to establish a fund or add to an existing fund.
 You may also establish a fund in your name that will go into effect after your lifetime.
 Sample language to include in your will or trust.

 Charitable Gift IRAs or Retirement Plans

-If you plan to make a charitable bequest, a retirement plan is one of the best types of assets to transfer to a charity because it produces taxable income.
+A retirement plan is one of the best types of assets to transfer to a charity because it produces taxable income.
 Most assets that an heir inherits are free from income tax.
 However, an heir will pay income tax on disbursements from a decedent's retirement plan such as a profit-sharing plan, Section 401(k) plan, or IRA.
-If you are going to make a charitable request, it is usually better to transfer the taxable assets subject to income tax to a tax-exempt charity — such as Richland County Foundation — and to transfer the non-taxable assets not subject to income tax to heirs.
+If you are going to make a charitable gift, it is usually better to transfer the taxable assets subject to income tax to a tax-exempt charity — such as Richland County Foundation — and to transfer the non-taxable assets not subject to income tax to heirs.
 Sample letter to your IRA Administrator

-If you would like to make a transfer from your IRA, please contact Vice President of Finance & Operations Bob Barrett at 419-525-3020 or email@example.com
+If you would like to make a transfer from your IRA, please email Director of Finance Rachel Weber or call 419-525-3020

 Charitable Remainder Trust